sangupta/sangupta.github.io/_posts/2015-02-26-java-based-http-server.md

 title: Introducting Java based HTTP server
 permalink: /tech/introducing-java-http-server.html
 tags: coding-techniques java
+excerpt: Introducing a new HTTP server that can be used by Java developers for simple development needs.
 ---

 All web developers need an HTTP server to test their code snippets every other day.
 If